 Then after 5 minutes or so, rotate about 45° degrees.

 Wait another 5 minutes or so and then you should be good to go on one side!

-The other side wont need much time at all since they will be pretty cooked through…and you only really need the marks on one side!
+The other side wont need much time at all since they will be close to cooked through.
+Don’t over cook your lamb chops!

 - 12 1/2-3/4" Lamb Chops

 Lamb Chop Marinade

 - 1/2 Cup Extra Virgin Olive Oil

 - 1/4 Cup Red Wine Vinegar

 - 1 Tsp.
 Sherry Vinegar

 - 1 Tsp.
 Olive Oil